deathtothecorporation/plunder-docs/setup/installation.md

 # Environment Setup

-## Docker
+## Docker quickstart

-If your system has Docker available you can simply pull use Pallas image [found here](https://github.com/deathtothecorporation/pallas-docker).
+If you're interested in the quickest way to get a Sire REPL and start playing with the language and you have Docker on your system, you can simply pull the Pallas image [found here](https://github.com/deathtothecorporation/pallas-docker).
 That repo has [instructions](https://github.com/deathtothecorporation/pallas-docker) for quickly getting straight into a Sire REPL.

 Once you're in the REPL, you should see something this: